dipendra-mule/conducky/website/docs/user-guide/cross-event-incidents.md

 The dashboard provides comprehensive filtering options:

-- **Search**: Search across report titles, descriptions, and reporter names
+- **Search**: Search across incident titles, descriptions, and reporter names
-- **Status Filter**: Filter by report status (submitted, acknowledged, investigating, resolved, closed)
+- **Status Filter**: Filter by incident status (submitted, acknowledged, investigating, resolved, closed)
 - **Event Filter**: Filter by specific events
 - **Assignment Filter**:
   - All assignments
   - Assigned to me
-  - Unassigned reports
+  - Unassigned incidents

 ### Sorting and Pagination

 - **Sortable Columns**: Click column headers to sort by title, status, or creation date
 - **Pagination**: Navigate through large result sets with page controls
-- **Results Per Page**: Shows up to 50 reports per page (configurable up to 100)
+- **Results Per Page**: Shows up to 50 incidents per page (configurable up to 100)

 ### Quick Actions

-For reports where you have appropriate permissions, quick actions are available via the actions dropdown:
+For incidents where you have appropriate permissions, quick actions are available via the actions dropdown:

 #### Assignment Actions
-- **Assign to Me**: Quickly assign unassigned reports to yourself (Responders and Admins only)
+- **Assign to Me**: Quickly assign unassigned incidents to yourself (Responders and Admins only)

 #### Status Change Actions
-- **Mark as Acknowledged**: Move submitted reports to acknowledged status
+- **Mark as Acknowledged**: Move submitted incidents to acknowledged status
-- **Mark as Investigating**: Progress reports from acknowledged to investigating
+- **Mark as Investigating**: Progress incidents from acknowledged to investigating
-- **Mark as Resolved**: Mark investigating reports as resolved
+- **Mark as Resolved**: Mark investigating incidents as resolved
-- **Mark as Closed**: Close resolved reports
+- **Mark as Closed**: Close resolved incidents

-Available status transitions depend on the current report status and follow the standard workflow.
+Available status transitions depend on the current incident status and follow the standard workflow.

 ### Responsive Design